-Export controls are Federal regulations that restrict exports that have national security or foreign policy implications.
+Export controls are federal regulations that regulate exports that have national security or foreign policy implications.
 Certain materials and information related to biological agents and genetic elements, vaccines, equipment, and related technologies are covered by export control regulations.
-Furthermore, the transfer of controlled information to a foreign national within the United States is considered to be an export to that foreign national's country.
-The regulations are complex but, in general, they specify which items, when shipped to which destinations, will require export licenses.
+Furthermore, the transfer of controlled information to a foreign national within the United States may be considered to be an export to that foreign national's country.
+The regulations are complex but, in general, they specify which items, when being shipped to which destinations, will require an export license.
 Life sciences research that is openly published is not subject to export controls, but information that is withheld from publication by the investigator or research institution based on security concerns may become subject to export control regulations, and an export license may be required before that information can be shared with foreign nationals.
-Most biological research activities that are subject to export controls fall under the Department of Commerce's Export Administration Regulations, which control items that have both military and civilian applications.44 However, some might fall under the jurisdiction of the State Department's International Traffic in Arms Regulations.45
+Most biological research activities that are subject to export controls fall under the Department of Commerce's Export Administration Regulations, which control items that have both military and civilian applications.

 A number of scientific journals and families of journals have policies for identifying and reviewing manuscripts that raise biosecurity and biosafety concerns.
 These efforts are commendable but some have noted the challenges associated with trying to identify DURC or implement risk mitigation measures at the publication stage.
 NSABB has previously developed strategies and a risk assessment tool to assist in the development of a responsible communication plan for DURC, which might include altering the content, distribution, or timing of a publication.
-The U.S. government has no authority to mandate redaction, restriction, or classification of a scientific publication that it does not own or control, and the development of a mechanism for restricting communication of unclassified information to only those who require access, remain challenging and to date unsuccessful.
+The U.S. government has no authority to mandate redaction, restriction, or classification of a scientific publication that it does not own or control, and efforts to develop a mechanism for restricting communication of unclassified information to only those who require access, remain challenging and to date, unsuccessful.